verbb/formie/docs/integrations/payments/eway.md

 # Eway
-Follow the below steps to connect to the Eway API.
+Connect Eway to take payments through the provider configured for your form.
+You need access to configure the form in Craft and credentials for the destination account.
+The steps below establish the connection; finish by sending a test submission to verify the result.

 ### Step 1.
 Create the Integration
 1. Navigate to **Formie** → **Settings** → **Payments**.